Fred Hutchinson Cancer Research Center Seattle, Washington

 Characterizing the effect of exercise and weight loss on markers of breast cancer risk in women of all body sizes and fitness levels.

-Dr. McTiernan and her team collected blood samples, muscle biopsies (in a small subset of participants) before and after exercise from 102 healthy participants.
+The ACE trial has completed accrual.
+Dr. McTiernan and her team collected blood samples, muscle biopsies (in a small subset of participants) before and after exercise from 102 ACE participants.
 They found intriguing evidence that exercise changes muscle cell proteins involved in the regulation of genes that are important in breast cancer.
-They also measured markers related to inflammation and angiogenesis—both of which contribute to cancer progression—to assess the effects of exercise on these markers in normal-weight and overweight/obese women.
-The team recently launched ACE-2, studying the acute effects of exercise in women with breast cancer and are recruiting participants.
+They also measured markers related to inflammation and angiogenesis (new blood vessel formation)—both of which contribute to cancer progression—to assess the effects of exercise on these markers in normal-weight and overweight/obese women.
+The team then performed statistical analyses to quantify changes in blood and muscle of ACE participants.
+The team recently launched ACE-2, studying the acute effects of exercise in women with breast cancer and the trial is currently enrolling.

-Next, Dr. McTiernan and her team will continue statistical analyses to assess changes in blood measures of ACE-1 participants.
-They will recruit and screen participants for the ACE-2 trial.
+Next, Dr. McTiernan and her team will continue to enroll participants for the ACE-2 trial.
 The ACE-2 participants will be randomly assigned to perform 45-minute acute exercise or to a control group.
 The team will then conduct similar analyses as in ACE-1 to determine the effect of exercise in women with breast cancer.

 Anne McTiernan, MD, PhD is a Full Member at the Fred Hutchinson Cancer Research Center and Research Professor at the University of Washington Schools of Medicine and Public Health in Seattle.
 Dr. McTiernan’s research focuses on identifying ways to prevent new or recurrent breast cancer with physical activity, obesity prevention and treatment, and chemoprevention.
 She is Principal Investigator of several clinical trials and cohort studies investigating the effects of exercise, diet, weight, hormones, and chemoprevention agents on breast cancer incidence and prognosis.
 She was PI of the National Cancer Institute funded Seattle Transdisciplinary Research on Energetics and Cancer program that investigated obesity prevention and mechanisms linking overweight, obesity and sedentary lifestyles with breast cancer.